 - ¼ teaspoon salt

-- Add broccoli to a large pot of cool water and bring to a boil.
+- In a large stockpot over medium-high heat, bring 3-4 quarts of cold water to a boil.

-- Add the broccoli and kale to a food processor and pulse until broken down into large chunks.
+- Add the cooked broccoli and kale and pulse in 15-second intervals until broken down into smaller chunks.

-- Add the remainder of the ingredients and pulse until everything is blended well.
+- Add the remainder of the ingredients to the food processor and pulse until everything is incorporated and in a uniform size.

-- After 15 minutes, flip with a spatula and return to the oven for another 10, or until golden brown.
+- Bake in the oven for 10 minutes.
+Flip the bites with a spatula and return to the oven for another 10 minutes, or until fully cooked and golden brown.

 - For the Turmeric Yogurt Dip

-- Mix the yogurt, turmeric, and chipotle powder until well incorporated.
+- Mix the yogurt, turmeric, chipotle powder, salt, and pepper until well incorporated.

-- Dip the warm baked broccoli bites into the turmeric yogurt dip and enjoy!
+- Dip the warm baked broccoli bites into the turmeric yogurt dip and enjoy it.